technomancy/bussard/spoilers/outline.md

 ## Act III: Spacetime Junction

+Need to build up the spacetime junction as if it's the endgame goal.
+"Unimaginable power; the ability to explore the spacetime continuum!"
+So when it turns out Traxus found something else much more important to pursue, (right before you actually get it), it should be a bit of a twist.

 * Somehow you recruit Clay Dorath
 * He leads you on a trail that eventually gets you to finding the spacetime junction
 * Then he betrays you to get revenge on his former lab mates--boo!